singularity-code/scim-endpoint/README.md

 You can either choose to download the binaries or clone the project.

-For spinning up a scim server from the [downloaded binary](https://bitbucket.org/wouter29/personify-scim-server/downloads/) :
+1. For spinning up a scim server from the [downloaded binary](https://bitbucket.org/wouter29/personify-scim-server/downloads/) :

 > java -jar personify-scim-server-1.0.0-SNAPSHOT.jar

-When port 8080 is already taken, add the vm parameter -Dserver.port=9090 or any other port you prefer
+When port 8080 is already taken or other problems occur, edit the jar -> find application.properties and adapt the server.port or other settings.
+SSL can also be configured this way ( see spring-boot documentation for this ).

-When you cloned the project, you can build the binary from source.
+2. When you clone the project, you can build the binary from source.

 Requirements to build are installation of a Java JDK 1.8+ and Maven.